coreybruyere/skeleton-ui/README.md

-# Nail Polish
+# Skeleton UI

-Nail Polish Design System Kit
+## Skeleton UI Design System Kit

+A starter "skeleton" giving you the bare bones needed to get up and running with your design system.